 Wish to have beautiful, long, silky hair?
+Hair that’s easy to style?
+Or at least hair that you wouldn’t have to hide under the hat?
 Then don’t use these shampoos.
 Because they are bad for your long hair and your wallet.
 Sure, they promise you beautiful, soft, shiny and long locks, no dandruff and beautiful colour at an affordable price, but they will make your hair look anything but that.
 Wondering what shampoos I’m writing about?
 Scroll down to see the list of worst shampoo brands for long hair.
 Yes, I opened the shampoo bottle seldom beauty blogger wants to open and made a list of bad shampoo brands for long hair that you shouldn’t use.
-Because you are worthy of better.
+Because you are worthy of .

 You know, every shampoo is the best when you first try it; every, but these bad shampoos.
 As said, I made a list of the worst shampoos for long hair.
 List of shampoos that are bad for long hair, shampoos that make your hair look like hay, dull, make your locks tangle, or if you have hair like I; your hair simply won’t like it.